PRESERVE TEXAS HISTORY: Restore the Moody Farm House

 Consider a gift to our Momentum Fund to help get the Moody Farm House back in sparking shape.
 Any amount counts.
 Pitch in now so we can get this important project underway quickly.

-Our goal: $80,000 to get the historic house back to its original grandeur.
+Our goal: $80,000 to get the historic house back to its original grandeur, including $10,000 to complete the exterior restoration.

 We stretch every dollar given more than twice its amount, though in-kind donations and with volunteer labor.
 All contributions are fully tax-deductible and donors are recognized on site and in our publications, in what can be a valuable audience for businesses.
 Benefits for sponsoring businesses can be seen here.